-A timeline of Britney Spears’s conservatorship
+A comprehensive timeline of Britney Spears’s conservatorship

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-A hearing is set to begin in the conservatorship case of Britney Spears, following the pop icon’s emotional testimony to the court last month when she said, in no uncertain terms, that it’s her wish to have the situation end.
+In response to the news, the pop star’s lawyer Matthew Rosengart told TMZ that “we are pleased but not necessarily surprised” by the development.

+Jamie’s recent announcement is the latest development in the singer’s long-running legal battle to have him removed as her conservator.

-The singer has been under a legal guardianship since 2008, with her father Jamie and other legal guardians managing her financial and personal life.
+The “Toxic” singer has been under a legal guardianship since 2008, with her father and other legal guardians controlling her finances and personal life for the past 13 years.

 However, Spears has shown resistance to the situation in recent years, with her lawyers stating that she wants the conservatorship to change and her father to be removed from it.

-On 23 June, Spears delivered an impactful statement to the court, speaking out for the first time of her experience under the situation.
+On 23 June, Spears delivered a powerful and emotional statement to the court, speaking out for the first time of her experience under the situation and calling for those involved to be “put in jail”.

 Here’s a timeline of Spears’s conservatorship so far...